-Endicott is proud to announce that Dr. Sergio Inestrosa has been named the NCAA Faculty Athletics Representative for the 2012-17 academic years.
+Dr. Sergio Inestrosa is currently in his eighth academic year (2012-current) as an NCAA Faculty Athletics Representative for the athletics department.
 The Faculty Athletics Representative serves as a bridge between the students and the faculty and staff.

 Read more about what Dr. Inestrosa does as the Faculty Athletics Representative here: